Peremptory challenge: Disqualification of judges

+Another form of the peremptory challenge (or peremptory disqualification), available in some jurisdictions, is the right to remove a judge assigned to hear the case without showing that the judge is actually biased or had a conflict of interest.
+While actual determination of a judge's bias is not required to employ the peremptory challenge, the moving party must still allege bias under oath.
+In jurisdictions that have this form of peremptory challenge, it generally may only be used once per party per case.

 Use by country

 Argentina

 The majority of the provinces in Argentina allow four peremptories per side and limitless challenges for cause during the voir dire.

 Australia

 All Australian states allow a varying number of peremptory challenges in jury selection.

 Canada

 The rules regarding peremptory challenges in Canada were laid out in §634 of the Criminal Code of Canada.
 The number of challenges awarded to each of the prosecutor and the defense depended on the type of charge and maximum potential sentence.
 Twenty challenges were awarded in cases for high treason and first degree murder, twelve challenges for offenses with a maximum penalty greater than five years, and four challenges for jury eligible offenses with a penalty of five years or less; In cases where the judge orders thirteen or fourteen jurors instead of the usual twelve, both sides receive another challenge per each additional juror.

 §634 of the Criminal Code of Canada was repealed by Bill C-75 which came into effect on September 19, 2019, and peremptory challenges have been therefore eliminated.